prakash200/DesignPatterns/README.md

 - This set is intentionally limited and easy to read for newcomers.
 - Recommended next patterns in same structure: `Command`, `TemplateMethod`, `State`, `Composite`, `Proxy`, `Mediator`.
 - Reference books: "Head First Design Patterns" and "Design Patterns: Elements of Reusable Object-Oriented Software" (Gamma et al.).
+- Code uses modern Java features like switch expressions and Bill Pugh Singleton for best practices.